lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_basic_serial.md

 cat $0

 # load the modules required for you program - customise for your program
-module load foss/2016a
+module load foss/2023a

 # copy the input data and program to node local disk
 # customise for your input file(s) and program name
-cp -p input.dat processor $SNIC_TMP
+cp -p input.dat processor $NAISS_TMP

 # change to the execution directory
-cd $SNIC_TMP
+cd $NAISS_TMP

 # run the program
 # customise for your program name and add arguments if required